MundoAndino Home : Andes Argentina Guide at MundoAndino

 Racing Club de Avellaneda

-Racing Club, more commonly known as Racing de Avellaneda or simply Racing, is an Argentinian professional football club from Avellaneda, a suburb of Gran Buenos Aires.
-Founded in 1903, Racing are historically one of the "big five" clubs of Argentinian football.
-Currently the club is competing in the Apertura 2008 season of the Primera Division Argentina.
+Racing Club, also known simply as Racing, is an Argentine professional football club from Avellaneda, a suburb of Gran Buenos Aires.
+Founded in 1903, Racing has been historically considered one of the "big five" clubs of Argentine football.
+The club is currently competing in the Primera Division Argentina tournament.

 History